jvenncpe/2023.12_Case_Study_Analyzing_Customer_Churn_in_Power_BI/README.md

 </dl>

+## Summary, Conclusion & Recommendations:
 ---

+### *In summary, this project encapsulates a thorough and detailed data analysis aimed at understanding and curbing customer churn in various business settings.
+Our analysis revealed the key finding stipulated above, paving the way for targeted interventions.
+By implementing the recommendations, it has the potential to mitigate churning of customers, ultimately leading to increased customer loyalty and brand success.*

 <p align="center">
 <img src="https://github.com/jvenncpe/2023.12_Case_Study_Analyzing_Customer_Churn_in_Power_BI/blob/main/Case%20Study%20Analyzing%20Customer%20Churn%20in%20Power%20BI.gif"/>
 </p>

-### *In summary, this project encapsulates a thorough and detailed data analysis aimed at understanding and curbing customer churn in various business settings.
-Our analysis revealed the key finding stipulated above, paving the way for targeted interventions.
-By implementing the recommendations, it has the potential to mitigate churning of customers, ultimately leading to increased customer loyalty and brand success.*

 ### *Further research could explore for time-series (if the dataset is available, since in this dataset it's not available) related insights to deepen our understanding of churn behavior and its multifaceted drivers.*